adeyemijohn/nodeandexpressjs/_posts/blog/2015-03-01-Principles-of-online-graphic-formats.md

 | 24-bits | True Color |  Thousands       |
 | 32-bit   |  True Color with Transparency     | Thousands plus Transparency      |

 Because computers are built to emulate how humans see things, representing color means storing information for red, green and blue channels.
-That matches the way human beings' 3 types of color receptors.
+That matches human beings' 3 types of color receptors.
 Traditionally, computers store this information in **channels**, so that we refer to the data as in the **red** channel, the **green** channel or the **blue** channel.

 ![Red Green and Blue Channels](http://i.imgur.com/dXDO1FR.png)